girlbossceo/conduwuit/docs/deploying/docker.md

 or you can use [docker compose](#docker-compose).

 The `-d` flag lets the container run in detached mode.
-You now need to supply a `conduwuit.toml` config file, an example can be found [here](../configuration.md).
+You may supply an optional `conduwuit.toml` config file, an example can be found [here](../configuration.md).
 You can pass in different env vars to change config values on the fly.
-You can even configure conduwuit completely by using env vars, but for that you need to pass `-e CONDUIT_CONFIG=""` into your container.
+You can even configure conduwuit completely by using env vars.
 For an overview of possible values, please take a look at the `docker-compose.yml` file.

 If you just want to test conduwuit for a short time, you can use the `--rm` flag, which will clean up everything related to your container after you stop it.